Our Story & Impact

 We make lessons that are …

-• Relevant: Our lessons tackle authentic problems with real data and real implications.
+Relevant: Our lessons tackle compelling problems with real implications.
 The math isn’t a side-show.
-Rather, the math helps students gain genuine insight into the topics our lessons cover.
+Rather, the math helps students gain genuine insight into the compelling topics that our lessons cover.

-• Nonpartisan: Our goal is to heighten students’ discourse and reasoning as citizens - not to impose our own beliefs on them.
+Nonpartisan: Our goal is to heighten students’ discourse and reasoning as citizens - not to impose beliefs on them.
 Lessons are reviewed by a committee of politically diverse math teachers for balance and fairness.
-Read more in our letter to parents.